mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 ### Translation memory management

 The TM ([translation memory](glossary.md#translation-memory)) tab lists all TM entries for the team.
-For each entry, source string and translation are provided, clicking on which leads to the translation workspace for the corresponding strings.
+A source string and translation are provided for each entry, which upon clicking leads to the translation workspace for the corresponding strings.
 Entries are only shown once for each unique combination of source string and translation.
-TM entries can be searched by the source string and translation using the Search field.
+TM entries can be searched by source string or translation using the `Search` field.

 The following actions are available:
-* **Edit**: after clicking the Edit button in the Actions column, the translation of the TM entry transforms into a textarea element and becomes editable.
-Next to it, Save and Cancel buttons appear.
-Clicking Save saves any changes to all corresponding TM entries and clicking Cancel cancels the editing action.
+* **Edit**: after clicking the `Edit` button in the Actions column, the translation of the TM entry transforms into a textarea element and becomes editable.
+Next to it, `Save` and `Cancel` buttons appear.
+Clicking `Save` saves any changes to all corresponding TM entries and clicking `Cancel` cancels the editing action.
-* **Delete**: after clicking the Delete button in the Actions column, the button changes into the Delete N TM entries? confirmation button (with N representing the number of corresponding TM entries).
-Clicking that button deletes all corresponding TM entries and clicking Cancel cancels the editing action.
+* **Delete**: after clicking the `Delete` button in the Actions column, the button changes into the `Delete N TM entries?` confirmation button (with N representing the number of corresponding TM entries).
+Clicking that button deletes all corresponding TM entries and clicking `Cancel` cancels the editing action.
-* **Upload .TMX**: after clicking the Upload .TMX button above the TM entry list, an Open file dialog pops up.
+* **Upload .TMX**: after clicking the `Upload .TMX` button above the TM entry list, an Open file dialog pops up.
 The user then selects the [TMX file](glossary.md#translation-memory) to upload, the TM entries from the file start to import into the team's TM, and eventually a success or error message appears.

 ## Projects